 In 2018, so many fake Nigerian World Cup jerseys dominated the market.
 It was so bad then that some people were selling the $85 jersey for as low as N2,500.
 Now, it was incredibly easy to spot the fakes but, somehow, people just didn’t care.
 This kind of counterfeiting affects local brands too.
 Today, it’s safe to say that for almost every producer selling high-quality local fabrics, there’s another that just wants to make quick cash with fakes.

 5. Leather Goods

-It is hard to say we haven’t seen anyone with a fake hang bag, wallet, belt, or wallets, carrying the tags of Louis Vuitton, Channel, YSL, Gucci and Hermes which are the topmost counterfeited leather goods.
-In the Nigerian market, you can be sure to find the knock-offs which look identical for every new design of these big brands.
-The reason being that the original is expensive but people will like to own it and they don’t mind going about it the wrong way.
+It is hard to say we haven’t seen anyone with a fake hang bag, wallet, belt, or wallets, carrying the tags of Louis Vuitton, Channel, YSL, Gucci and Hermes which are the most counterfeited leather goods brands.
+In the Nigerian market today, you can be sure to find the knock-offs which look identical for every new design of these big brands.
+Why?
+The original is expensive but people will like to own it and they don’t mind going about it the wrong way.
 This then encourages counterfeiters to produce, knowing they already have a market for it.

 6. Automotive Parts

 In 2013, the DG of SON mentioned that a staggering 95% of all imported car parts were fake.
 By all means, this number is very alarming.
 But, even if you’ve not experienced it personally, you must’ve come across or heard someone in a squabble with a Nigerian mechanic because they used counterfeit automotive parts for car repairs.
 Usually, to save money the mechanic uses cheap/fake parts.
 Sadly, this simple act causes thousands of people to die yearly.